 Wisconsin Statute of Limitations for Personal Injury

 The statute of limitations for filing a personal injury claim is only three years in Wisconsin.
 If you wait too long and file after the time limit has expired, you will lose your legal right to compensation for your car accident in Milwaukee.

 Car Crash Causes and Determining Fault

 There are many different types of drivers—including Uber and Lyft rideshare drivers—and almost as many ways that they can cause auto accidents.
 In many instances, there might be multiple at-fault parties, and identifying them can maximize the potential compensation you receive.

-Cause generally indicates who was at fault and how, making it incredibly important to fully investigate your crash:
+Cause generally indicates who was at fault and how, making it incredibly important to fully investigate your Milwaukee auto crash:

-Distracted driving is a growing concern that causes thousands of wrecks every year.
-A distracted driver might be texting, talking, looking into the mirror, or simply changing the radio station, but the results can be deadly in every case.
+- Distracted driving is a growing concern that causes thousands of wrecks every year.
+A distracted driver might be texting, talking, looking in the mirror, or simply changing the radio station, but the results can be deadly in every case.

 Car Accident Injuries